joel-costigliola/open-source-presentation/PITCHME.md

 * I see leading a community as a social experiment
 * Always be nice
-* Be as helpful as possible (github, Sactk Overflow)
+* Be as helpful as possible (github, Stack Overflow)
 * Give credit to contributors
 * Acknowledge when you are wrong